197. Why interest rates are likely to go higher in the UK

-Job Curtis, manager of City of London Investment Trust, talks us through how he utilises the trusts...
+Job Curtis, manager of City of London Investment Trust, discusses the UK stock market and why it has...

 Dividend growth from UK companies has been strong over the past decade and, at the moment, the UK stock market yields around 4.5% – almost 50% more than the MSCI World index.
 That makes it very attractive for income-seeking investors, but is that yield sustainable?

 As Scott McKenzie, an equity income fund manager at Saracen, pointed out to us earlier this week: there is an unhealthy concentration of dividends in the UK.
 Last year, 15 ‘megacaps’ accounted for 56% of all UK dividend income.
 Many of these companies are among the UK’s largest and are in sectors such as oil, mining and pharmaceuticals – sectors that have been given a life-line by the falling pound.
 This makes Scott wary: if the pound were to bounce back, these dividends would fall in sterling terms.
 It’s why he prefers smaller and medium-sized companies in the long run.

 David Coombs, manager of Rathbone Strategic Growth Portfolio agrees there are risks.
 He recently pointed to issues such as Brexit, a slowing economy and evolving consumer trends as reasons some companies – like Vodafone and Marks & Spencer – are deciding to sacrifice high dividends in favour of investing more in their businesses.

 He said: “There is massive disruption going on in many sectors across economies driven by technological changes, consumer changes and political changes.
 There will be more dividend cuts this year.”
 He is far from alone in thinking that we could have leaner year ahead in terms of dividend payments.

 As investment trusts are listed companies in their own right, they can store future income for a rainy day.
 And, during periods of uncertainty like those we face today, these ‘revenue reserves’ (as they are called) can be a comfort for income investors.